 Effective May 1, 2013, Continuing Sessional Lecturers excluding Continuing Sessional Lecturers who are either on layoff or leave of absence without pay, unless that leave of absence is for medical reasons associated with the pregnancy, are entitled to receive up to eighteen (18) weeks of Supplementary Benefit, provided they have applied for and are eligible to receive at least eighteen (18) weeks of Employment Insurance maternity or parental benefits.
 The Supplementary Benefit will be paid as follows:

-(a) Where an employee is required to serve a two-week waiting period for Employment Insurance maternity or parental benefits, the University will pay ninety-five percent (95%) of the employee’s normal basic earnings for the first two (2) weeks.
+(a) Where an employee is required to serve a one-week waiting period for Employment Insurance maternity or parental benefits, the University will pay ninety-five percent (95%) of the employee’s normal basic earnings for the first one (1) week.
+For the last week of parental leave, regardless of the length of parental leave chosen, the employee will receive from the University the equivalent of one week at 55% of average weekly EI insurable earnings to reflect the one-week reduction in the EI benefit waiting period.

-- (i) During the next sixteen (16) weeks of maternity or parental leave, the employee will receive from the University a salary payment equal to the difference between ninety-five percent (95%) of the employee’s normal basic earnings and the amount of Employment Insurance maternity or parental benefits which the employee is receiving or;
+(i) During the next seventeen (17) weeks of maternity or parental leave, the employee will receive from the University a salary payment equal to the difference between ninety-five percent (95%) of the employee’s normal basic earnings and the amount of Employment Insurance maternity or parental benefits which the employee is receiving or;

 17.06 Continuing Sessional Lecturer Pregnancy/Parental Leave – Other Conditions